abhi12ravi/intelli-wiki/README.md

 # IWPA (Intelligent Wiki Protection Assistant)
-An assistant for Wikipedia administrators that predicts the protection level and protection duration.
+An assistant for Wikipedia administrators that predicts the protection level and protection duration as per Wikipedia's page protection policy.

 ## Goals of this assistant